-Like other agencies, the AAT must continue to manage our available financial resources effectively in the current tight fiscal environment.
-We need to ensure our operational areas are resourced appropriately to deal with the workload while also funding strategic projects that will help us to better perform our activities in the future.
+The AAT's funding arrangements comprise of an annual appropriation with an adjustable component which responds to variations in the number of cases finalised in the Migration & Refugee Division.
+We must manage our available financial and human resources effectively to ensure our operational areas are resourced to deal with the caseload appropriately while also undertaking strategic projects that will help us to better perform our activities in the future.